prl-mushr/hound_core/README.md

 [new_bags_6](https://drive.google.com/drive/folders/1mX6f5TXzX6WHbrv4zwV3bbimhbbg5moI?usp=sharing)

 ### ACKNOWLEDGEMENT:
-This repository was part of the following works.
+This repository was part of the following work.
 If you found this repository or its related repositories (such as BeamNGRL, hound_hardware) useful in your research, please cite the following paper.
 ```
 @article{talia2023hound,
   title={HOUND: An Open-Source, Low-cost Research Platform for High-speed Off-road Underactuated Nonholonomic Driving},
   author={Talia, Sidharth and Schmittle, Matt and Lambert, Alexander and Spitzer, Alexander and Mavrogiannis, Christoforos and Srinivasa, Siddhartha S},
-  journal={arXiv preprint arXiv:2311.11199},
+  journal={Robotics: Science and Systems},
-  year={2023}
+  year={2024}
 }
 ```